awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/test-drive-firehose.md

 {"TICKER_SYMBOL":"QXZ","SECTOR":"HEALTHCARE","CHANGE":-0.05,"PRICE":84.51}
 ```

-Note that standard Amazon Kinesis Firehose charges apply when your delivery stream transmits the data, but there is no charge when the data is generated\.
+Note that standard Amazon Kinesis Data Firehose charges apply when your delivery stream transmits the data, but there is no charge when the data is generated\.
 To stop incurring these charges, you can stop the sample stream from the console at any time\.

 **Topics**
 + [Prerequisites](#test-drive-requirements)